-Criteria to be corrected by project Maximum Points Points earned Witaxiii i onits 1 omes carnea 1.
-Resolve an IDEM connection ban, early warning notice or a non-SDWA violation.
-10 Points 2.
+Criteria to be corrected by project Maximum Points Points earned Resolve an IDEM connection ban, early warning notice or a non-SDWA violation.
+10 Points 0 2.
 Resolve inadequate pressure in water works.
-10 Points 3.
-Resolve conditions of inadequate quantity of a water supply, including individual home wells.
-7 Points 4.
-Ensure that drinking water receives appropriate treatment to meet secondary standards.
-7 Points 5.
+10 Points 0 3.
+Resolve conditions of inadequate water supply, including individual home wells and redundancy.
+7 Points 0 Ensure that drinking water receives appropriate treatment to meet secondary standards.
+7 Points 0 5.
 Ensure storage capacity in the water works is adequate.
-7 Points 6.
-Reduce leakage and increase accountability.
-5 Points 7.
+7 Points 0 Reduce leakage and increase accountability.
+5 Points 0 7.
 Ensure adequate flow in distribution system.
-5 Points 8.
+5 Points 0 8.
 Prevent conditions favoring the entrance of contaminants (including lead or copper, or non-regulated contaminants) into the distribution system.
-5 Points 9.
-Install eligible security measures (alternate intake, fencing, lighting, cameras, motion detectors, secure chemical and fuel storage, security hatches, and access panels).
-5 Points Total Points:
+5 Points 0 Install eligible security measures (alternate intake, fencing, lighting, cameras, motion detectors, secure chemical and fuel storage, security hatches, and access panels).
+5 Points 0 Total Points: ()

-Section 4: Affordability and Population (upper limit 6 points)
+Section 4: Affordability, Disadvantaged Communities, and Population (upper limit 6 points)

 Instructions: Affordability points are assigned to assist community water systems most in need on a per household basis.
 Therefore, non-community systems are not eligible to receive affordability points.
 The upper limit for points in this section is 6 points.
-Sources for median household income and population data include the U.S. Census American FactFinder and the IDEM Safe Drinking Water Information System (SDWIS).
+Sources for median household income and population data include the U.S. Census and the IDEM Safe Drinking Water Information System (SDWIS).
 The post project annual water bill is based on an average monthly water bill (based on 4,000 gallons) x 12 months and rounded to one decimal place.

+(based on 4,000 gallons) x 12 months and rounded to one decimal place.

 Criteria to be corrected by project Maximum Points Points earned

-A. Affordability: post-project annual water bill as a percentage of media n household incom e.

-Community water systems only.
+1. Affordability and Disadvantaged Communities: post-project annual water bill as a percer household income.
+Community water systems only. ntage of medi an

-Greater than or equal to 1.5 % 5 Points
+Greater than or equal to 1.5 % 5 Points 0

-1.0 - 1.49 % 4 Points
+1.0 - 1.4 % 4 Points 0

-Less than or equal to 0.99 % 1 Point
+Less than or equal to 0.9 % 1 Point 0

-B. Population served by the project.
+2. Population served by the project.
 Community and non-community water systems.

-Less than or equal to 10,000 1 Point
+Less than or equal to 10,000 1 Point 0

-Greater than or equal to 10,001 0 Points
+Greater than or equal to 10,001 0 Points 0

-Total Points:
+Total Points:)

-Section 5: Bonus (upper limit 30 points)
+Section 5: Bonus (upper limit 28 points)